 Taking ESD precautions, remove the KXPA100 RF Assembly from its wrapping and place it heat sink down on your work table.
-This assembly consists on the heat sink with the KXPA100 PA Module attached and the KXPA100 LPF module mounted on it.
+This assembly consists of the heat sink with the KXPA100 PA Module attached and the KXPA100 LPF module mounted on it.
 With the heat sink sitting on your table, the LPF Module is the top pc board.

-A Take care not to disturb the toroidal inductors in the following steps.
+A Take care not to disturb the toroidal inductors.